transifex/transifex-swift/README.md

 and works seamlessly without requiring any changes in the source code of the app by the developer.

 Both Objective-C and Swift projects are supported.
+SwiftUI is also supported as of v2.0.3.

 The package is built using Swift 5.3, as it currently requires a bundled resource to be present in the package (feature introduced in version 5.3).